 The liaison also serves as the Library's primary contact person for the dissemination of information about library policies, new programs, and special resources.
 Information about Library services, such as library instruction sessions, may be sent to the liaison for distribution to departmental colleagues.
 The liaison is responsible for keeping colleagues informed of developments in the Library and for encouraging faculty involvement in developing the Library's collections and recommending modifications in their focus and emphasis.

 The Collection Management and Special Services Department maintains a list of all liaisons and monitors vacancies created by resignations, retirements, and the creation of new departments.
 Appointments are confirmed annually, and new appointments are requested as appropriate.
-To report changes contact Katherine Martin, Head, Collection Management and Special Services Department.
-(319-273-7255)
+To report changes contact Katherine Martin, Head, Collections and Museums (319-273-7255)

 Current Library Liaisons (Alphabetical by Department, School, or Program)